 Bonus categories: 4x points at restaurants, 4x points at U.S. supermarkets (up to $25,000 per calendar year and then 1x), 3x points on flights booked directly with airlines, and 1x points elsewhere else

 The Amex Gold Card offers extremely well-rounded and potentially lucrative bonus categories.
-In my opinion here’s not another card that’s so rewarding for food & drinks, between the restaurant and supermarket bonus categories — if you spend a decent amount in this category, then this is the card for you.
+In my opinion there’s not another card that’s so rewarding for food & drinks, between the restaurant and supermarket bonus categories — if you spend a decent amount on these kinds of purchases, then this is the card for you.

 If you’re put off by the annual fee, the card offers some valuable credits that help offset it.
-This includes a $120 annual dining credit and a $100 annual Uber credit.
+This includes an annual dining and Uber credit.
 While there are some terms associated with this, you’re potentially looking at offsetting most of your annual fee by maximizing this.

 Annual fee: $150